bisqwit/babysteps_saveedit/doc/format.md

     1. A dictionary containing:
         * For every carriable item, key = item’s name and value is integer 0 or 1, indicating whether the item is being carried presently.
 For the sunglasses, the value appears to be 3 instead of 1.
     1. A dictionary of unknown meaning
-    1. byte 0xC0 of unknown meaning
+    1. byte 0xC0 of unknown meaning — the game ignores this field even if you write here some other type value such as float or string
     1. A dictionary containing item-specific data
     1. Another dictionary containing item-specific data
     1. Boolean value: false if Nate has balance, true if he is falling
     1. Three-element tuple of floats, of unknown purpose (possibly Nate’s velocity vector)
-    1. An integer of unknown meaning
+    1. An integer of unknown meaning, appears to correlate with the chapter number
     1. Dictionary: Key = audiokey_timesplayed, value = integer
     1. Dictionary: Key = audiokey_lastplay, value = string datetime
     1. Integer: The number of steps taken